abilandz/PH8124/Lecture_8/Lecture_8.md

 ... some code here ...
 HERE-DOC
 ```
 Note the use of quotes round the opening delimiter.
-In this version, the code in the body of 'here documents' is literally evaluated with the following phrase: What you typed is what you get.
+In this version, the code in the body of 'here documents' is literally evaluated with the following phrase: _What you typed is what you get_.
 The meaning of all special symbols in the code in the body of 'here document' is killed if the starting delimiter is enclosed within quotes.
 For instance, if we modify the previous example:
 ```bash
 #!/bin/bash